Graduate study in anthropology is open to individuals with varied undergraduate majors and training backgrounds.

 an application for graduate funding; and

-official Graduate Record Examination (GRE) General Test scores from the Educational Testing Service (University of Iowa institution code 6681).
+official Graduate Record Examination (GRE) General Test scores taken within the past five years from the Educational Testing Service (University of Iowa institution code 6681).

 International students must send their official Test of English as a Foreign Language (TOEFL) scores from the Educational Testing Service (University of Iowa institution code 6681).
-Once recommended for admission, international students must send a financial statement.
+Once recommended for admission, international students also must complete several additional requirements.

 Financial assistance, usually in the form of teaching and research assistantships, may be offered to doctoral and potential doctoral students in good standing for up to four years.
 Students making satisfactory and timely progress through the graduate program are in good standing.
 Eligibility for financial aid is reduced after two years in the M.A. program.
 The amount and types of aid depend on departmental needs.